 Example

 Example 1: In this example, we use a Tobit regression model to predict the number of hours a wife works outside the household (Hours) in a given year based on a small subset of the Mroz (1987) data set (as shown on the left side of Figure 1).
-The original data set contains data for 753 women and quite a few variables that might be useful in making the prediction (number of children, etc.).
-We will build our small model using only 17 of the rows of data and only the woman’s years of education (Edu) and years of work experience outside the home (Exp).
+The original dataset contains data for 753 women and several variables that might be useful in making predictions (number of children, etc.).
+We will build our small model using only 17 of the data rows, and only the woman’s years of education Edu) and years of work experience outside the home (Exp).
+As you can see, in 9 of the 17 data rows, the women work zero hours, which means they were not employed.
+The usual linear regression model is shown on the right side of Figure 1, although it is better to use a Tobit model to account for the censoring at zero.

 Figure 1 – Ordinary linear regression model for censored data